Mathuv/guides-django/series_1/part_04.md

     > Questions are key, value pairs.
 The keys are the question that you are telling cookiecutter to ask.
 The value is the default value.
 The defualt value is only used when you leave the question blank.
 More on this later.

     > Notice anything about the above questions?
-At the end of `starter_3` I told you that if you would like to create a new project using `starter_3` as your template, you would have to change two files:
+At the end of `Part 3` I told you that if you would like to create a new project using `Part 3` as your template, you would have to change two files:
     1.  **provision.sh** - you have to specify the following variables `repo_name`, `proejct_name`, `virtualenv_dir`.
     2.  **Vagrantfile** - you have to change the `django_starter` part of `config.vm.synced_folder ".", "/home/vagrant/django_starter"` to the repo name your new project requires.